RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab03.md

 Done early, but still some lab time left?
 If you see students who are struggling, and the TA is busy helping other struggling students, then please offer your help to them.
 Did you know that teaching someone else to do something is considered to be the surest way for you to learn that something yourself?

-PA3 is ready to work on now.
-And you are ready to work on it!

 ## Evaluation and Grading